Rhacodactylus trachycephalus: Taxonomy

 Rhacodactylus trachycephalus was originally described by George Albert Boulenger in 1878.
 It was described as Chameleonurus trachycephalus the same year, also by Boulenger.
 In 2005, it was named as R. trachyrhynchus trachycephalus, a subspecies of Rhacodactylus trachyrhynchus, by Myers and again by Yuri Kaverkin in 2009.
-It was assigned to genus Rhacodactylus by Aaron M. Bauer in 2012, a treatment that produced the combination Rhacodactylus trachycephalus.
+It was assigned to genus Rhacodactylus by Aaron Matthew Bauer in 2012, a treatment that produced the combination Rhacodactylus trachycephalus.

 Behavior

 R. trachycephalus is viviparous, with it and R. trachyrhynchus being the only two species in their genus to exhibit viviparity.
 Viviparity in geckos is exclusive to New Zealand.
 R. trachycephalus generally gives birth to no more than two young per year, which is a very low rate of reproduction and partially why the species is so rare.
 To maintain a high level of heat and humidity, a large number of R. trachyrhynchus individuals will sometimes collect close together in shelters, a characteristic that is also exhibited by Underwoodisaurus milii.
 R. trachyrnhynchus individuals sleep in tree holes with their family.